-With over fifty programs to choose from, our recorded webinars cover a range of topics, and offer an affordable, accessible and convenient online learning opportunity for you, your staff and your colleagues.
+With over 70 programs to choose from, our recorded webinars cover a range of topics, and offer an affordable, accessible and convenient online learning opportunity for you, your staff and your colleagues.
 Purchase of each recorded webinar includes access to the archived recording and presentation materials.
 Programs originally produced after 2009 feature closed-captioning.

 Click on the categories below to browse our webinar library.